Sweet 16 was a personal project seeking the wisdom of women over 60. Asking, What advice would you give your 16-year-old self?

 Ways in which you can help get make this book a reality

-- Share our story and crowdfunding campaign with your networks, friends, and family who might like to get behind what we are doing!
+- Share our story with your networks, friends, and family who might like to get behind what we are doing!

 - Recommend a friend to be a part of the next chapter!
 I’ll need another 10-12 people over the next year.
 I’m looking for ethnic diversity.
 We are currently under-represented in the Middle Eastern, Greek, Italian and Asian communities.
 Don’t forget they need to be over 60!